dearnilesh/dearnilesh/README.md

 <h2 align="left">Hi 👋!
-My name is Neelesh Kumar Vishwakarma and I'm a Angular developer from Mohali Punjab</h2>
+My name is Neelesh Kumar Vishwakarma and I'm a Software developer from New Delhi</h2>

 ###